khannasahab/beautiful-jekyll/aboutme.md

 - User Experience Verifier - I believe I have  a good eye for user experience
 - Trainer - Did I mention I was a teacher/trainer once and I like teaching
 - DDD - 'Data driven development' We trust in God, rest everyone bring data
-- Tech enthusiast - from gadgets to software, whatever leads to autmation.
+- Tech enthusiast - from gadgets to software, whatever leads to automation.
 Now you know what sort of presents I like ;)
 - Web - I understand basics and can do POC.
 Have tried backend development and maintained AWS for one of my startup.
 Maintaining this blog myself.
 - StartUp - Worked in couple of startups and tried 2 of my own.